 Hallmark Research Institute

-What is a Hallmark vs. a Trademark
+The difference between a Hallmark and a Trademark

 Hallmarks

-Here is an example of an English made item that shows (from left to right)
+Here is an example of an English made item that shows (from left to right) a

-a maker's mark or trademark "W C" for W.
+maker's mark or trademark "W C" for W.

-Comyns & Sons in London, the
+Comyns & Sons in London, the lion

-the year of assay ~1892-3.
+is a date mark that represents the year of assay ~1892-3.

 Trademarks

-This is an example of a "trademark" and fineness mark from the
+tiffanysThis is an example of a "trademark" and fineness mark from the famous

-famous house of provenance "Tiffany & Co.".
-Tiffany's, as
+house of provenance "Tiffany & Co."
+Tiffany's, as well as other houses

-their name and the fineness of the metal.
+and the fineness of the metal.

 The Hallmark Research Institute concentrates on hallmarks.
 Due to large numbers of sparsely